Ridgefield School District (New Jersey)

 The Ridgefield School District is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from the Borough of Ridgefield, in Bergen County, in the U.S. state of New Jersey.

-As of the 2021–22 school year, the district, comprising four schools, had an enrollment of 1,391 students and 160.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.7:1.
+As of the 2021–22 school year, the district, comprised of four schools, had an enrollment of 1,391 students and 160.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.7:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "DE", the fourth-lowest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "DE", the fourth-lowest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 The district offers a wide variety of opportunities for students of all abilities to grow academically, socially, and emotionally, including a special education magnet school.
 Since the early 1990s, the district has served special needs youngsters from Ridgefield and from other districts in a state-recognized program, using learning centers at all four schools.

 Ridgefield's Academic Decathlon team consistently places among regional and state competitions.
 The district's schools offer a full range of athletics at all levels.